MileHacker Logo

 Mie Goreng

-Indonesian fried noodles, a flavorful alternative to Nasi Goreng, equally available across the island.
+Indonesian fried noodles, a savory alternative to Nasi Goreng, equally available island-wide.

 Find at: Most eateries and warungs.